'Vulture' Fund Alden Global, Known For Slashing Newsrooms, Buys Tribune Papers

 The New York-based hedge fund Alden Global Capital – known for slashing its newspapers' budgets to extract escalated profits – won shareholder approval Friday for its $633 million bid to acquire the Tribune Publishing newspaper chain.

-The purchase represents the culmination of Alden's years-long drive to take over the company and its storied titles – including Chicago Tribune, the Baltimore Sun, New York Daily News and major metro papers from Hartford, Conn. to Fort Lauderdale, Fla.
+The purchase represents the culmination of Alden's years-long drive to take over the company and its storied titles – including the Chicago Tribune, The Baltimore Sun, New York Daily News and major metro papers from Hartford, Conn., to Fort Lauderdale, Fla.

-Alden's reputation had set off a frantic effort by union members in Tribune Publishing newsrooms.
+Alden's reputation as a "vulture" fund had set off a frantic effort by union members in Tribune Publishing newsrooms.
 Their organizer, Baltimore Sun education reporter Liz Bowie, dubbed the effort "Project Mayhem."
 The journalists tried to secure potential buyers in numerous Tribune markets who embraced the public-minded aspirations of journalism, including the Maryland philanthropist and hotel magnate Stewart Bainum Jr.

-The other top shareholder, Los Angeles Times owner Patrick Soon-Shiong, who held nearly 24 percent of Tribune's shares, abstained from the vote, saying he had held it as a passive investment and was focusing on his other holdings, including the Times and the San Diego Union-Tribune.
+The other top shareholder, Los Angeles Times owner Patrick Soon-Shiong, who held nearly 24% of Tribune's shares, chose not to vote, according to two sources with knowledge.
+A spokesperson explained his decision by saying Soon-Shiong held his Tribune shares "as a passive investment" and is focused on his other holdings, including the Times and The San Diego Union-Tribune.

-That appeared to be the death-knell for the journalists' hopes.
-Yet there is a wrinkle: news union officials were pointing to language in filings submitted to the U.S. Securities and Exchange Commission that said "Patrick Soon-Shiong's vote in favor of the transaction is required, based on his current ownership of the common stock."
-It also said absentions would be counted as a vote against the Alden bid.
-It is not clear whether those assessments were changed ahead of the vote.
-If not, Soon-Shiong's absention would appear to have cost Alden the vote.

-Bainum says he has not given up hope of buying The Baltimore Sun from Alden.
-Failing that, he intends to devote millions of dollars toward a digital news start up to compete with the Alden-owned Sun, associates say.
+Bainum said he has not given up hope of buying The Baltimore Sun from Alden.
+Failing that, he intends to devote millions of dollars toward a digital news start-up to compete with the Alden-owned Sun, associates said.

 Journalists tell of misery under Alden ownership

-In a statement on Friday, Alden's president, Heath Freeman said, "Local newspaper brands and operations are the engines that power trusted local news in communities across the United States.
+In a statement Friday, Freeman, Alden's president, said, "Local newspaper brands and operations are the engines that power trusted local news in communities across the United States.
 The purchase of Tribune reaffirms our commitment to the newspaper industry and our focus on getting publications to a place where they can operate sustainably over the long term."

-Former executives and news leaders in markets including Northern California, Denver, and Connecticut sketched out ways in which Alden made recurring layoffs and buyouts a way of life.
-They say Alden's cost-cutting measures made it much harder for journalists to expend the time and resources needed to hold public officials, corporations and other major players accountable through solid reporting.
+Former executives and news leaders in markets including Northern California, Denver and Connecticut sketched out ways in which Alden made recurring layoffs and buyouts a way of life.
+They said Alden's cost-cutting measures made it much harder for journalists to expend the time and resources needed to hold public officials, corporations and other major players accountable through solid reporting.

-In an audio recording obtained by NPR, Tribune Publishing chief content officer Colin McMahon warned journalists at Chicago Tribune in February that Alden sought to nearly double profits at its newspapers.
-Those profit margins currently range from 10 to 13 percent, according to McMahon; he told staffers that Alden would want them to exceed 20 percent.
-(McMahon is also editor in chief of Chicago Tribune.)
-That's particularly daunting given that Tribune Publishing already has severely reduced headcounts at its newspapers.
+In an audio recording obtained by NPR, Tribune Publishing Chief Content Officer Colin McMahon warned Chicago Tribune journalists in February that Alden sought to nearly double profits at its newspapers.
+Those profit margins currently range from 10% to 13%, according to McMahon; he told staffers that Alden would want them to exceed 20%.
+(McMahon is also editor-in-chief of the Chicago Tribune.)
+That's particularly daunting given that Tribune Publishing already has severely reduced head counts at its newspapers.
 The Baltimore Sun newsroom, for example, has some 80-odd journalists, down from 400 two decades ago.
+(I was a reporter at the Sun from 1994 through 2004.)

 McMahon's boss, Tribune Publishing CEO Terry Jimenez, publicly opposed the Alden bid.
 He argued the price undervalues Tribune Publishing's worth.
 Alden had promoted its ability to pay for the entire deal in cash.
 But in small print first identified by a reporter for the newspaper union, Alden maintains the right to borrow as much as $375 million – more than half of the purchase price – for the sale.
 Its critics say that Alden does not appear to have enough money to consummate the deal and intends to load the newspaper company up with debt.
 (Alden has declined NPR's requests for comment throughout its bidding process.)

-Ahead of Friday's decision, Chicago Tribune city hall reporter Gregory Pratt posted an open letter to Soon-Shiong, pleading for him to oppose the Alden bid.
+Ahead of Friday's decision, Chicago Tribune City Hall reporter Gregory Pratt posted an open letter to Soon-Shiong, pleading with him to oppose the Alden bid.

 "Alden ownership would be a disaster for Chicago, democracy and society at large," Pratt wrote.
 "It would likely also be an immediate financial disaster for Tribune Publishing itself."